Beyond the Mammogram

 A group of mammography cases came through for interpretation.
 The physician dictated the reports.
 They were transcribed, signed, and released through the normal internal process.
 Nothing flagged.
 Nothing held.
 The reports moved forward.

-When one of those reports reached the Mammologix inputting and coding team, the team didn't just enter the assessment code and move on.
+Approximately four hours after the reports were signed and released, one of them reached the Mammologix inputting and coding team.
+The team didn't enter the assessment code and move on.
 They read the report.

 The body of the report described a screening mammogram with no suspicious findings.
 The narrative was clear — normal result, no acute findings, routine follow-up.
 But the imaging assessment assigned to that same report was suspicious.
 And the recommendation was for an immediate biopsy.

 The report's narrative said the patient was fine.
 The assessment code said she needed a biopsy immediately.
-One of them was wrong — and the patient lay letter had not gone out yet.
+One of them was wrong.

-Mammologix notified the client immediately.
-The referring physician was also notified.
-The facility reviewed the original dictation, identified the source of the mismatch, and issued an addendum correcting the record before any patient communication was generated.
+Mammologix notified the facility immediately.
+Because the report had already been finalized and released, an addendum was issued and the referring physician was notified.
+The facility reviewed the original dictation, identified the source of the mismatch, and corrected the record.
+The patient never received any communication.
+The error was resolved entirely before it reached her.

-Without that review, the patient would have received a lay result letter telling her she had a suspicious finding requiring urgent biopsy — based on a report whose actual clinical findings described nothing of the kind.
-The letter would have been factually inconsistent with the physician's interpretation.
-The patient, however, would have had no way of knowing that.
+Without that review, the patient would have received a letter telling her she had a suspicious finding requiring urgent biopsy — based on a report whose actual clinical findings described nothing of the kind.
+She would have had no way of knowing the letter was wrong.
+Her physician, reached by a panicked call, would have been reading from a report that had already been corrected but whose original error had already reached the patient.

-This case reflects something important about how Mammologix approaches the communication workflow.
-The review process is not a pass-through — it does not take an assessment code, match it to a template, and generate a letter.
-It looks at why the patient presented, what examination was performed, what the report body describes, what the impression states, what follow-up is recommended, and whether the assigned imaging assessment is consistent with all of that.
-Those elements are reviewed together, not in isolation.
+The Mammologix review process is not a pass-through.
+It looks at why the patient presented, what examination was performed, what the report narrative describes, what the impression states, what follow-up is recommended, and whether the assigned imaging assessment is consistent with all of that.
+Those elements are reviewed together.
+A code-in, letter-out model cannot do this — because the inconsistency in this case existed inside a single signed report, invisible to any process that reads only the assessment field.

 Patient communication is the last step in the clinical chain — and the step that reaches the patient directly.
-That's exactly the wrong place to find out something was wrong earlier in the process.
+That is exactly the wrong place to find out something was wrong earlier in the process.